 Vehicle back-up camera, prices vary by make and model, Amazon.com

-A dashcam is always on and recording, so it can benefit a driver in multiple ways.
-For example, it can provide important video evidence in legal or insurance matters.
+A dash cam is always on and recording, so it can benefit a driver in multiple ways, including providing important video evidence in legal or insurance matters.
 Newer dash cams come with extras like GPS location data, lane departure and front collision warnings, as well as “parked” mode, so even when you’re not in the car, it’s being monitored.

 Our pick is the Thinkware X550.
-It comes with these perks plus superior night vision, a time-lapse feature to reduce video file size while recording in park mode, as well as motion and impact detection.
-It’s wide-angle lens and 1080 pixel Sony Exmor CMOS sensor mean the X550 not only captures more of the road than many of its competitors but the video quality is also better.
+It comes with the above mentioned perks, plus superior night vision, a time-lapse feature to reduce video file size while recording in park mode, as well as motion and impact detection.
+It’s wide-angle lens and 1080 pixel Sony Exmor CMOS sensor equate to better video quality and wider capture of the rose.
 And the built-in LCD makes playback a breeze.

 Thinkware X550 dash cam, $229.99, Newegg

 There are a few head units out there that combine GPS navigation, hands-free communication, and multiple video sources in a single unit.
 The best of the best also feature Apple Carplay or Android Auto smartphone integration, which let you use Siri or Google Now to do things like make calls, use apps, voice-compose text messages, and even have responses read back to you.
 A head unit that lets you do all this and even more is the Pioneer AVIC-8201NEX, making it a great investment.